Cheshta300899/CodSoft-Internship-Tasks/README.md

 T3: Digital Clock

-Description: Develop a digital clock that displays the current time and updates in real-time.
+Description: Create a Digital Clock that displays the current time and updates in real-time.

 Features: Display hours, minutes, and seconds as well as real-time updates.